imrafaelmerino/java-fun/docs/README.md

 ```

-Bounded biased produces with higher probability the bounds  min and max, and
+Bounded biased produces with higher probability min and max, and
 all the mentioned values produced by the unbounded biased that fall into the interval

 The arbitrary integer generators produces any integer with a uniform distribution.